durgeshsamariya/awesome-outlier-detection-resources/README.md

 | <a id='31'> [31] </a> | Tran, L., Fan, L., & Shahabi, C. (2016).
 Distance-based outlier detection in data streams.
 Proceedings of the VLDB Endowment, 9(12), 1089-1100.
 | <a id='32'> [32] </a> | Sugiyama, M., & Borgwardt, K. (2013).
 Rapid distance-based outlier detection via sampling.
 In Advances in Neural Information Processing Systems (pp. 467-475).
 | <a id='33'> [33] </a> | Angiulli, F., & Pizzuti, C. (2002, August).
 Fast outlier detection in high dimensional spaces.
 In European conference on principles of data mining and knowledge discovery (pp. 15-27).
 Springer, Berlin, Heidelberg.
+| <a id='34'> [34] </a> | Duan, L., Xu, L., Liu, Y., & Lee, J. (2009).
+Cluster-based outlier detection.
+Annals of Operations Research, 168(1), 151-168.
+| <a id='35'> [35] </a> | Jiang, S. Y., & An, Q. B. (2008, October).
+Clustering-based outlier detection method.
+In 2008 Fifth International Conference on Fuzzy Systems and Knowledge Discovery (Vol. 2, pp. 429-433).
+IEEE.
+| <a id='36'> [36] </a> | Elahi, M., Li, K., Nisar, W., Lv, X., & Wang, H. (2008, October).
+Efficient clustering-based outlier detection algorithm for dynamic data stream.
+In 2008 Fifth International Conference on Fuzzy Systems and Knowledge Discovery (Vol. 5, pp. 298-304).
+IEEE.
+| <a id='37'> [37] </a> | Pamula, R., Deka, J. K., & Nandi, S. (2011, February).
+An outlier detection method based on clustering.
+In 2011 Second International Conference on Emerging Applications of Information Technology (pp. 253-256).
+IEEE.
+| <a id='38'> [38] </a> | Christy, A., Gandhi, G. M., & Vaithyasubramanian, S. (2015).
+Cluster based outlier detection algorithm for healthcare data.
+Procedia Computer Science, 50, 209-215.
+| <a id='39'> [39] </a> | Wang, X., Wang, X. L., & Wilkes, D. M. (2012, July).
+A minimum spanning tree-inspired clustering-based outlier detection technique.
+In Industrial Conference on Data Mining (pp. 209-223).
+Springer, Berlin, Heidelberg.
+| <a id='40'> [40] </a> | Jiang, S. Y., & Yang, A. M. (2009, August).
+Framework of clustering-based outlier detection.
+In 2009 Sixth International Conference on Fuzzy Systems and Knowledge Discovery (Vol. 1, pp. 475-479).
+IEEE.

 ----
 **More to come...**